Don’t say I didn’t warn you!

 Mirrors are helpful to see yourself while you practice.
 They aren’t a necessity, although they do help tremendously if you have one.

-A smooth ground that's level enough to make sure you don’t roll an ankle or trip and get injured.
+A smooth ground that is level, to make sure you don’t roll an ankle or trip and get injured.

 That’s really it, see simple, you can do this anywhere!